 Version: v1, Published online: 2018

 Retrieved May 18, 2022, from https://www.rep.routledge.com/articles/thematic/linguistic-turn/v-1

 Glock, Hans-Johann and Javier Kalhat.
 2. The early Wittgenstein and the linguistic turn.
 Linguistic turn, 2018, doi:10.4324/0123456789-DD3600-1.
 Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/thematic/linguistic-turn/v-1/sections/2-the-early-wittgenstein-and-the-linguistic-turn.

-Copyright © 1998-2021 Routledge.
+Copyright © 1998-2022 Routledge.